dvdobrev/spring-boot-react-web-shop/README.md

     -------User Role --------

     After registration the user get per email a validation link.
-This link is only 10 min valid.Each user has to validate his registration to be able to login.
+This link is only 10 min valid.
+Each user has to validate his registration to be able to login.
 A message is show with the validation time.
 If a user do not validate his email in 10 min, he can register again with the same email.

     Reguler user can do:
     -- buy articles, but they have to add atleast one address and his/her full name